wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 <hr>
 **Joseph Adamson** · *bare nerve (work-in-progress)*

-we all have one body, one conscience; let it speak its truth.<br>sensations share one body, pulling in opposite directions.<br>the mind races, the body lingers, both refusing silence, until exhaustion strikes.<br>the body learns its truthto stay, to feel, to accept as part of becoming whole.
+we all have one body, one conscience; let it speak its truth.<br>sensations share one body, pulling in opposite directions.<br>the mind races, the body lingers, both refusing silence, until exhaustion strikes.<br>the body learns its truth to stay, to feel, to accept as part of becoming whole.

 Content Warning: please click [here](/warnings).